1–2 spots available for Q2 · Claim yours

 • Django: closest Python equivalent to Laravel for fast MVPs

-• Django admin is the best in this list for internal tools
+• Django admin is the strongest in this list for internal tools

-• FastAPI is one of the highest-performing Python frameworks and excellent for APIs
+• FastAPI is one of the highest-performing Python frameworks and a strong fit for APIs

 • Python is the default language for data science, ML, and AI workloads